chernistry/gimmestar/.sdd/learning_log.md

 - **[2025-11-27]** (success): Agent terminated successfully with passing tests and no file changes, indicating correct recognition of no required actions
 - **[2025-11-27]** (improvement): Multiple consecutive planner nodes (5 total) without progress or file changes suggest redundant planning cycles
 - **[2025-11-27]** (success): Agent achieved task success with 15 file modifications, zero loops, and all tests (tsc, build, test) passing cleanly with no diagnostics.
+- **[2025-11-27]** (success): Completed task efficiently with only 3 planner steps, no loops (all counters at 0), 16 file changes, and all tests/build checks passing without diagnostics.
+- **[2025-11-27]** (improvement): Planner executed two initial steps with no file changes before the third step's 16 changes, indicating redundant planning iterations.